-Bee and Shukla first met as employees at a stationery factory in 1986 where they founded an independent union to fight for better labor conditions and wages (traditionally male-dominated unions would not accept them).
+Bee and Shukla first met as employees at a stationery factory in 1986, where they founded an independent union to fight for better labor conditions and wages (traditional male-dominated unions would not accept them).
 In 1989, the labor battle culminated in a 469-mile march to New Delhi.
-More than 100 women, many of whom had sold their jewelry and other valuables to be part of the march, presented a petition with their demands to the Prime Minister.
+More than 100 women, many of whom had sold their jewelry and other valuables to be part of the march, presented a petition with their demands to the prime minister.
 The campaign eventually won them a wage raise and other important concessions.

-Invigorated by their organizing victory, Bee and Shukla leveraged their union’s new-founded political power to seek justice from the chemical giants responsible for the gas leak disaster.
+Invigorated by their organizing victory, Bee and Shukla leveraged their union’s newfound political power to seek justice from the chemical giants responsible for the gas leak disaster.
 Since 1984, Bee has lost six family members to cancer.
-Shukla, who has one grandchild born with congenital deformities, lost her husband and her own health.
+Shukla, who has a grandchild born with congenital deformities, lost her husband.
 In the 10 years following the incident, most survivors had received less than $500 of Union Carbide’ss $470 million compensation payout, which has been mired in Indian bureaucracy and other delays.
 Dow Chemical, which merged with Union Carbide in 2001, maintains to this day that it has no liability in the industrial disaster.

 - The extradition of Union Carbide Corporation officials and its former Chairman CEO Warren Anderson on criminal charges to face trial in Bhopal;

 - Long-term health care and monitoring for survivors and their children as well as the release of information on the health impact of the gases that were leaked;

 - The cleanup of the former Union Carbide site and the surrounding area;

 - Economic and social support to survivors who can no longer pursue their trade because of illness or to families widowed by the disaster.